huggingface/blog/bertin.md

 # Lessons and next steps

 The BERTIN Project has been a challenge for many reasons.
 Like many others in the JAX/Flax Community Event, ours is an impromptu team of people with little to no experience with JAX or Flax.
-Moreover, other than main goal of producing a RoBERTa model, nothing was decided upon the start of the project, so we had to spend some time organizing how we would work and communicate, and debating and agreeing on the approaches we would like to take given the limitations in time and resources.
+Moreover, other than the main goal of producing a RoBERTa model, nothing was decided upon the start of the project, so we had to spend some time organizing how we would work and communicate, and debating and agreeing on the approaches we would like to take given the limitations in time and resources.
 Notwithstanding, the results we present in this project are very promising, and we believe they hold great value for the community as a whole.

 The most obvious next step would be replicating training on a "large" version of the model.
 We decided against a RoBERTa large model at the beginning of the event due to our need for faster iterations.
 We would also like to explore in greater detail the impact of different perplexity sampling methods and invite other teams to do so as well.